 Following the devastating strike of Hurricane Dorian to the Bahamas in September 2019, conservation philanthropist Louis Bacon pledged $1 million to relief and recovery efforts.
 After supporting emergency relief in the days after Dorian, The Moore Charitable Foundation and its Bahamas affiliate, Moore Bahamas Foundation (Moore Bahamas), conducted an assessment to identify longer-term projects that would advance strategic, sustainable recovery in partnership with relief and conservation organizations, government agencies, and Bahamian communities.

-Moore Bahamas will support continuing humanitarian needs, including sustainable rebuilding and restoration of marine and coastal ecosystems.
+Moore Bahamas will support continuing humanitarian needs, including those compounded by COVID-19, sustainable rebuilding and restoration of marine and coastal ecosystems.
 Investment in ecosystems’ restoration will strengthen the country’s tourism economy, sustainable fishing sector, and natural resilience.

 Moore Bahamas Dorian Relief and Rebuild Grantees: